severi-rissanen/critical_look_causal_dlvms/README.md

-A critical look at the identifiability of causal effect using deep latent variable models - Supplementary Material
+# A critical look at the identifiability of causal effect using deep latent variable models

-The actual Supplementary Material PDF is the CriticalLookAtCausalIdentifiabilityDLVM_supplementary.pdf.

-The code:

 The project is structured into notebooks that run the experiments and plot the results, and to Python files containing most of the actual code.
 Most of the experiments use the definition of CEVAE in CEVAE.py, which is a very flexible